 You can use a different set of 4 colors when moving to another screen, similar to Pokemon R/B/Y. Alpha transparency, anti-alias, fading and gradients create unwanted colors, and so are not allowed.

-While the original mostly utilized green-ish shades of gray, you have a bit more freedom for this jam, as stated in the above quote (from the GBJam 3 FAQ).
+While the original mostly utilized greenish shades of grey, you have a bit more freedom for this jam, as stated in the above quote (from the GBJam 3 FAQ).
 Not entirely sure what retrostark (organizer) means by that Pokemon bit though, as it’s been too long.
 But I doubt anyone’s gonna be discontent, should you choose to simply use a green-ish palette.
 That is after all how the early games on the system looked – that much I do remember!

-So if you feel like participating, well, head on over to the website for a quick “what’s what” and… get to game making!
+So if you feel like participating, well, head on over to the website for a quick “what’s what” and… get to game-making!
 Jam’s well underway, but there’s plenty of time as the deadline isn’t until August 10th.
 Ain’t no blast like a blast from the past.